graeme-winter/dials_tutorials/iucr-2026/SSX.md

 **Note well** in here there are input files called `phil` - these will be explored below.

 ## SSX Workflow

+Two parts to the overall SSX workflow: calibration then full processing.
+The purpose of the calibration is to "tune up" our understanding of the experimental geometry before tackling the full data set, so we make a different set of decisions in the calibration to those we will make in the full processing.

 ### Calibration